TheMicronauts/MIDI-1.0-Messages-Demystified/README.md

 # MIDI 1.0 Messages Demystified

-The resources in this repository cut through the noise and untangle the essentials of the MIDI 1.0 standard.
+The resources in this repository untangle the essentials of the MIDI 1.0 standard.

 I originally created them for my daughter, but any beginner musicians, aspiring instrument makers, or coders may find them just as helpful.